Total revenue for the 12 months through to 31 December 2021 reached €136.1m, up from $106.0m in the previous year.

 The affiliate paid €812,000 in income tax in Q4, leaving an initial net profit of €5.8m, down 24.7% from €7.7m in the previous year.

-However, after accounting a €161,000 negative impact from foreign currency translations and €1.1m in interest payable on hybrid securities, this meant Catena ended the quarter with a comprehensive net loss of €1.2m, only marginally wider than the €1.3m net loss posted in Q4 of 2020.
+However, after accounting for a €161,000 negative impact from foreign currency translations and €1.1m in interest payable on hybrid securities, Catena ended the quarter with a comprehensive net loss of €1.2m, only marginally wider than the €1.3m net loss posted in Q4 of 2020.

 “Investments were made across the group in personnel and technology to support growth and to further improve the foundational architecture of our brands, so we are fully equipped to deliver profitable double-digit growth today and for years to come,” Daly said.